 At the very beginning of the 19th century, a British man named Richard Trevithick developed the first steam locomotive.
-As this machine began to be put into service on a rack railway for the transport of minerals, another famous person, working as the chief of the machines of the coal mines of Killingworth, took a keen interest in this new technology which he had a presentiment of all the potential for the future of transport.
+As this machine began to be put into use on a cog railway for the transport of ores, another famous person, working as chief of machinery at the Killingworth coal mines, took a keen interest in this new technology which he foresaw the full potential for the future of transport..
 His name, for those who may not have recognized him, is George Stephenson.

 Other competitors were in turn candidates and the Liverpool&Manchester Railways had no choice but to invite these contenders in a race to decide between them.
 A prize of £500 was promised to the winner.

 All that remained to be done was to lay down the regulation for this competition, which resulted in the definition of the following rules relating to technical specifications and performance objectives.

 On the first point, the weight of the machine could not exceed 6 tonnes and the steam boiler had to be equipped with two safety valves.
 This was followed by details on the amount of water and fuel.